-- 1 The domestic hot water service must be in accordance with BS 5546 and BS 6700. - 2 For the minimum and maximum working pressures of the Mini C24, Mini C28 and Mini C32 domestic hot water circuit refer to Table 1, page 2. - 3 The cold water supply pipe should be flushed before fitting the boiler. - 4 The boilers are suitable for connection to most types of washing machine and dishwashing appliances.
+- 1 The domestic hot water service must be in accordance with BS 5546 and BS 6700. - 2 For the minimum and maximum working pressures of the mini HE C24 and mini HE C28 domestic hot water circuit refer to Table 1, page 2. - 3 The cold water supply pipe should be flushed before fitting the boiler. - 4 The boilers are suitable for connection to most types of washing machine and dishwashing appliances.